India's Net-Zero Goal Struggles For Lack Of Qualified Climate Change Experts

 Carbon Disclosure Project, a global NGO which collects environmental data submitted voluntarily by companies, in its annual India disclosure report released in March this year revealed that corporate climate governance matters to Indian businesses to such a great extent that it has become a core element of internal management for many of them.

-Around 53 responding companies identified 77 acute physical risks indicating the extreme weather events that directly threaten the livelihood of people and organisations.
+Around 53 responding companies identified 77 acute physical risks indicating the extreme weather events that pose a direct threat to the livelihood of people and organisations.
 These financially impactful climate-related risks were pegged at Rs.
 1,434 billion in the report.
 This only makes the case stronger to have more people adept at driving the sustainability verticals of companies.

 Sustainability requires both hard skills and soft skills, says Shailly Kedia, senior fellow and associate director at The Energy and Resources Institute, Delhi.
 “Companies are looking at technical skills such as energy audits, waste management, policy advocacy and compliance.”